top of page

 Status: Obsolete

-Samick built some Aria Pro II guitars with a single-locking tremolo by Jin Ah, which they also used on their own Samick brand guitars during the 1990s.
+Samick built some Aria Pro II guitars with a single-locking tremolo manufactured by Jin Ah, which they also used on their own Samick brand guitars during the 1990s.
 This unit was designated "KKT-2."
 Strings were fed through a self-locking T-shaped saddle assembly on a see-saw pivot.
 Vertical fine tuners at the rear of the individual saddles pressed on the base plate when turned, thus making the saddles pivot to make tuning adjustments.
 This unit has the raised rectangular tremolo collar like the ACT-3 / 600-T. The top of the base plate was stamped "Licensed Under Floyd Rose Patents."
 World Musical Instrument Co. also built guitars with this tremolo.

-Samick: The KKT-2 was used on the left handed 1990-1999 Samick KJ-560 Superstrat.
+Samick: The KKT-2 was used on Samick's own left handed 1990-1999 KJ-560 Superstrat.

 KKT-3 / Bendmaster FR